fernet/spec/Spec.md

 ## Token Format

-A fernet *token* is the URL-safe base-64 encoding of the concatenation of the following fields:
+A fernet *token* is the base64url encoding of the concatenation of the following fields:

     Version ‖ Timestamp ‖ IV ‖ Ciphertext ‖ HMAC